ºÚÁϳԹÏ

 Finger jam injuries happen when fingers are crushed in the hinge side of doors.

-• Use a wedges or catches to keep internal doors from slamming shut.
+• use wedges or catches to keep internal doors from slamming shut

-• Use safety strips on hinge side of doors which need to be closed.
+• use safety strips to guard the hinge side of doors which need to be closed

 Toys